Sir Gareth Edwards CBE is recognised as one of Wales’ greatest ever rugby players.

 Sir Gareth Edwards captained his country on 13 occasions and scored 20 tries.

-He was also a key player in the British Lions, playing for them 10 times.
+Furthermore, he was a key player in the British Lions, playing for them 10 times.

 Sir Gareth helped the Lions secure victory over New Zealand in 1973 – scoring a try which is widely acknowledged as one of the greatest tries ever scored.

-Since his retirement from the game in 1978, Sir Gareth has become an accomplished writer, broadcaster and businessman.
+Since retiring from the game in 1978, Sir Gareth has become an accomplished writer, broadcaster and businessman.